DestroyedClone/AncientScepter/AncientScepter/README.md

 * Mithrix Scepter
 * CaptainBustedAirstrike support:
 	* Currently it uses the reduced cooldown from the standard alt airstrike.
-* Alternate Replacement for Diablo Strike
 * Further improvements to scepters(?)
-* Railgunner, Void Fiend
 * Fix Void Fiend's Scepter desyncing overrides if the Scepter is lost in corrupt mode
+* Transformation Notification shows before the pickup notification for the subsequent Scepter

 ## For Devs
 - Adding a ScepterReplacer to a character that already has an existing ScepterReplacer for that slot and variant will replace it.